-We follow Perniss and colleagues (2010) in viewing lexical items as nonarbitrary if they exhibit regular correspondences between form and meaning motivated by experience with the real world.
+We follow Perniss et al. (2010) in viewing lexical items as nonarbitrary if they exhibit regular correspondences between form and meaning motivated by experience with the real world.
 Many signs originate via metaphor, metonymy, synecdoche, or movement associated with the signified entity (Adam et al. 2007; Hoiting & Slobin 2007; Malaia & Wilbur 2012; Meir 2010; Perniss & Özyürek 2008; Russo 2004; Taub 2001; Wilcox 2000) or derive from cross-modal linked mappings (Napoli 2017) or via indicating, such as pointing to a body part (Ferrara & Hodge 2018) or otherwise describing (Ferrara & Halvorsen 2017).
 Accordingly, unrelated languages with little or no contact might have the same or similar signs for a given meaning.

-At the same time, languages that are genetically related, such as American Sign Language (ASL) and Italian Sign Language (lingua dei segni italiana, LIS), can have distinct nonarbitrary signs for the same concept.
+At the same time, languages that are genetically related, such as ASL and Italian Sign Language (lingua dei segni italiana; LIS), can have distinct nonarbitrary signs for the same concept.
 For example, tree and dance are both signed with whole-entity classifiers in ASL, but in LIS, tree is signed with an outline-perimeter classifier, while dance is signed with embodiment.
-Which properties of the real world are used as the base for a sign can vary so much it can be difficult to guess at a sign or to recognize the nonarbitrary nature of a sign’s form without knowing its meaning; that is, nonarbitrariness is not to be confused with transparency (Occhino et al. 2017; Pizzuto & Volterra 2000).
+Which properties of the real world are used as the base for a sign can vary so much that it can be difficult to guess at a sign or to recognize the nonarbitrary nature of a sign’s form without knowing its meaning; that is, nonarbitrariness is not to be confused with transparency (Occhino et al. 2017; Pizzuto & Volterra 2000).

 Further, a sign’s nonarbitrary origins can be lost when it becomes part of an organized linguistic system (Verhoef et al. 2016), so much so that many signers do not see visual intent in their own conventionalized signs (Cuxac & Sallandre 2007; Klima & Bellugi 1979).
-Add to this the fact that sign language communities are subject to pressures that aim toward standardization (involving language politics, educational matters, and language ownership, see Adam 2015; Eichmann 2009; Pfau & Steinbach 2006), which standardization can also bleach nonarbitrary origins.
+Add to this the fact that sign language communities are subject to pressures that aim toward standardization (involving language politics, educational matters and language ownership; see Adam 2015; Eichmann 2009; Pfau & Steinbach 2006), which can also bleach nonarbitrary origins.

-Therefore, not only may unrelated languages appear related due to shared nonarbitrariness, true genetic relationships may be obscured.
+Therefore, not only may unrelated languages appear related due to shared nonarbitrariness, but true genetic relationships may likewise be obscured.
 The result is that neither the presence nor absence of shared nonarbitrariness can be relied upon solely for determining shared history.
 Still, with this caveat in mind, astute attention to nonarbitrariness may help us better understand sign language change (Currie et al. 2010; Greenhill et al. 2009).

 2.5 Availability of data